 Ask for more info

-Our latest OFSTED report is in the lobby for you to look through at any time. – Please ask a member of staff if you would like to borrow it.
-Or look at : reports.ofsted.gov.uk.
+Our latest OFSTED report is in the lobby for you to look through at any time.
+Or you can access it here : reports.ofsted.gov.uk.

 We follow the Early Years Foundation Stage which carries onto the end of the primary school reception year [age five /six] This initially covers three prime areas: Physical development, Communication and Language and Personal, Social and Emotional development.
 Leading onto the four specific areas: Literacy, Mathematics, Understanding the world, Expressive Arts and Design.
-We discuss subjects children can relate to – such as ‘seasons’/ ‘where we live’ and follow their interests, we aim to provide the resources, support children’s play and provide an environment where children feel happy, safe and secure.
+We discuss subjects children can relate to – such as ‘seasons’/ ‘where we live’ and follow their interests, we aim to provide the resources to support children’s play and provide an environment where children feel happy, safe and secure.